DS-100/su25/syllabus.md

 {: .important }

 **Use of AI-assisted methods and large language models (LLMs), such as ChatGPT, to generate written or code solutions to assignments is prohibited.
-Usage of past assignment solutions is also prohibited.**
+Usage of past assignment solutions is also prohibited.
+LLMs are only permitted for productive uses, which we define below.**

 Copying or closely paraphrasing any text directly from a homework or lab problem into a large language model (LLM) is considered cheating in Data 100.
 Furthermore, engaging in this behavior is detrimental to your learning.
 You should break problems into steps and ask for help with each step in your own words.
 If you copy problems directly into ChatGPT, **you're not learning data science**.
 You're learning how to ask someone else to do sloppy and unreliable data science on your behalf.